-- 8.2.1 A licensee may advertise the name of the licensed premises and the services offered according to the type of licence(s) held. - 8.2.2 Brand advertising is acceptable, with the following conditions: - the licensee must receive permission in advance from the liquor manufacturer/agency (or whoever owns/controls the brand identification) to use the brand logo, typeset or trademark; and - b) the licensee is prohibited from receiving or requesting any benefit (money or other) from a liquor manufacturer/agency for advertising its brands. - 8.2.3 A licensee may advertise: - a) liquor at reduced or discounted prices as long as the prices are not below the minimum prices specified in Subsections 7.2.3 and 7.2.4; - b) "Happy Hours", as long as they comply with Subsection 7.2.5; - c) daily specials, as long as the prices are in effect for all hours of liquor service on a specified day; and - d) "Buckets of Beer," providing the pricing complies with Subsection 7.2.6. - 8.2.4 Advertising for packages which include liquor in the price (e.g., Champagne Brunch, Mother's Day special, New Year's Eve special) are allowed, as long as the ad specifies the amount of liquor to be provided and it complies with the minimum drink prices specified in Subsections 7.2.3 and 7.2.4.
+- 8.2.1 A licensee may advertise the name of the licensed premises and the services offered according to the type of licence(s) held. - 8.2.2 Brand advertising is acceptable, with the following conditions: - the licensee must receive permission in advance from the liquor manufacturer/agency (or whoever owns/controls the brand identification) to use the brand logo, typeset or trademark; and - b) the licensee is prohibited from receiving or requesting any benefit (money or other) from a liquor manufacturer/agency for advertising its brands. - 8.2.3 A licensee may advertise liquor at reduced or discounted prices as long as the prices are not below the minimum prices specified in Sections 7.2.3 and 7.2.4. - 8.2.4 Advertising for packages which include liquor in the price (e.g., Champagne Brunch, Mother's Day special, New Year's Eve special) are allowed, as long as the ad specifies the amount of liquor to be provided and it complies with the minimum drink prices specified in Subsections 7.2.3 and 7.2.4.

-- 8.2.5 A licensee may use a television remote unit to broadcast live entertainment from its licensed premises as long as patrons are aware they may be televised. - 8.2.6 Television broadcasts from licensed premises should focus on the entertainment, although some shots may include portions of the audience.

-SOBJECT: ADVERTISING BY CLASS A LICENSEES 8.2.7 A licensee may use a radio remote unit to broadcast live music from its licensed premises and promote the premises' name and location (or a specific room within the premises).
+- 8.2.5 A licensee may use a television remote unit to broadcast live entertainment from its licensed premises as long as patrons are aware they may be televised. - 8.2.6 (Deleted Dec.
+2020) - 8.2.7 A licensee may use a radio remote unit to broadcast live music from its licensed premises and promote the premises' name and location (or a specific room within the premises).